javanhut/Vem/docs/tutorial.md

 ## Understanding Modes

-ProjectVem, like Vim, has different modes for different tasks:
+Vem, like Vim, has different modes for different tasks:

 ### NORMAL Mode